-If I’m critical, people stay away and don’t hurt me.
-It’s an unhealthy strategy, but it has served a purpose.
-Here are 5 relationship strategies helping me break this bad habit.
+My negativity pushes people away keeping them at a safe distance.
+It’s an unhealthy strategy, but it’s served a purpose.
+It’s also made me lonely.
+Here are 5 relationship strategies helping me break this horrible habit.

 1. Count the Consequences